hoylen/ssh_key/README.md

 Support for other types of keys is limited by the implementation of other cryptographic algorithms in Dart._

-**Future changes: v0.7.x might be the final releases to use the Pointy Castle package.
-Considering switching to a different cryptography package for future releases, so more algorithms can be supported.**

 ## Which library to use

 Three libraries are provided by this package.